yue/yue/docs/development/build_instructions.md

 ### Building Node.js native modules

-By default building the `node_yue` target would build the Node.js native module for the Node.js installed on your system, to build for other versions and runtimes, you can use the `scripts/create_node_extension.js` script.
+By default building the `napi_yue` target would build the Node.js native module for the Node.js installed on your system, to build for other versions and runtimes, you can use the `scripts/create_node_extension.js` script.